mikewest/http-state-tokens/README.md

 These distinctions might not be appropriate for all use cases, but seem like a reasonable set of defaults.
-For folks for whom these defaults aren't good enough, we'll provide developers with a few control points that can be triggered via a `Sec-HTTP-State-Options` HTTP response header.
+For folks for whom these defaults aren't good enough, we'll provide developers with a few control points that can be triggered via a `sec-http-state-options` HTTP response header.
 The following options come to mind:

 1. Some servers will require cross-site access to their token.
 Other servers may wish to narrow the delivery scope to same-origin requests.
 Either option could be specified by the server:

     ```http
-    Sec-HTTP-State-Options: ..., delivery=cross-site, ...
+    sec-http-state-options: ..., delivery=cross-site, ...
     ```

     or

     ```http
-    Sec-HTTP-State-Options: ..., delivery=same-origin, ...
+    sec-http-state-options: ..., delivery=same-origin, ...
     ```

 2. Some servers will wish to limit the token's lifetime.
 We can allow them to set a TTL (in seconds):

     ```http
-    Sec-HTTP-State-Options: ..., ttl=3600, ...
+    sec-http-state-options: ..., ttl=3600, ...
     ```

     After the time expires, the token's value will be automatically reset.
 Servers may also wish to